SnowOnion/VBSAC/README.md

-Currently, we are try our best to implement LLVM API in Java.
+Currently, we are trying our best to implement LLVM API in Java.
 Therefore, our tool may not support all the features in LLVM.
 If you meet any problems, please feel free to email me at guzx14@mails.tsinghua.edu.cn.

 ### Prerequisites